micmejia/bible-dump/NKJV/Deuteronomy/Deut 2.md

 Then Sihon and all his people came out against us to fight at Jahaz.

 ###### 33
-And the Lord our God delivered him [^k]over to us; so we defeated him, his sons, and all his people.
+And the Lord our God delivered him over to us; so we defeated him, his sons, and all his people.

 ###### 34
 We took all his cities at that time, and we utterly destroyed the men, women, and little ones of every city; we left none remaining.